vinefeeder/VineFeeder/README.md

 **Special Devine Commands**

-If your use requirements are such that each video you download using Devine needs many different parameters to be passed to the downloader this tool may not meet your needs: see https://github.com/billybanana80/DevineGUI
+If your use requirements are such that each video you download using Devine needs many different parameters to be passed to the downloader, and set different each time, this tool may not meet your needs: see https://github.com/billybanana80/DevineGUI

 If however you are happy to set your download parameters once, variable for each service, the service's config.yaml,